5 Modern Web Design Elements Could Be Doing More Harm to your Site

 3. Non-existent or difficult to find call to action

 Employing minimal web design is good and becoming quite popular among many.
-Website loading is faster, less distractions, and direct to the point copy.
+Website loading is faster, there are less distractions, and it is direct to the point.
 All this becomes useless when the call to action is either absent or difficult to find.
 Forget heavy graphics and time-consuming animations.
 Those can all be added for things to consider later but the most basic element of all, the call to action, should never be overlooked.

 To create an effective call to action, stress the benefit of the conversion and don’t forget about colour.
 It shouldn’t blend in with the theme.
 Make it more prominent by using contrasting colours; this will greatly increase the conversion for your product or service.